 - feminine: accepting, embracing and indeed enjoying the fact that you are a woman

-For the first selection, I am focussing on sportswomen who happen to be mothers.
+For the first ten, I am focussing on sportswomen who happen to be mothers.
 In my interview with Dame Sarah Storey in January, she explained how the advent of lottery funding in British sports means that more women can afford to continue as full-time athletes for longer.

 National Lottery funding appeared in the UK which allowed athletes to be full time from 1996.
 Less than 20 years later we have women in their 30s, who are thinking about starting a family.
 They’ve been able to have a longer career because they’ve been able to train full-time.
 They’ve had that back-up and medical support for illness or injuries; a more structured approach.
 Read more from this interview in The Confident Mother, available to pre-order online.